IshanGarg2596/my-programs/README.md

 # my-programs
-my repository on github which shows what i made.
+my repository of standard algorithms and common c problems that i solve.